Thursday, November 8, 2007

 You and I know that there is no significant bail-out coming from the outside and that we must each take control of our financial well being.
 There are only these possible solutions and like most things in life, it take a balance of all of them working in concert to effect change:

-1. Spend less and borrow little. - There is never a bad time to be more careful about spending, especially on non-essentials in relation to credit.
+There is never a bad time to be more careful about spending, especially on non-essentials in relation to credit.
 America's credit card debt is out of control.
 Spend what you can pay for on what you need.
 Ben Franklin was write in Poor Richard's Almanac when he observed that a penny saved is a penny earned.
 There is a biblical word for over-consumption and it is "gluttony."
 Through it, much debt is incurred because we believe we really must "have it now," and the credit card companies tell us we can and should:

 Proverbs 23:2